alimarzoughi/ngram_encryption/README.md

 variants of an encryption system that is cascaded n times, for any number n, depending on the length of the plaintext being encrypted.
 The two variants, NgramA and NgramNull, were tested and analyzed in Java.
-The Null variant hardly functions properly, while the A variant works a vast majority of the time.
+The NgramNull variant hardly functions properly, while the NgramA variant works a vast majority of the time.
-The security of the A variant is also astoundingly improved, suggesting that cascading to the nth level is worth further investigation on a larger scale.
+The security of the NgramA variant is also astoundingly improved, suggesting that cascading to the nth level is worth further investigation on a larger scale.